-Join Sean Adams for an in-depth discussion in this video West Coast shift, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video West Coast shift, part of Learning Graphic Design History.

 - After World War II, many designers made the move…from New York and Europe to the West Coast.…Lou Danziger, Saul Bass, Walter Landor, Ray Eames,…Alvin Lustig, and many others decided…to build practices in Los Angeles and San Francisco.…They saw the opportunity to work in new ways…in a less crowded design marketplace.…Isolation created community.…In the early days, there were relatively few…graphic designers working on the West Coast.…And AIGA was a New York based organization.…